wp-plugins/google-maps-widget/readme.txt

 > If you need a Google Maps shortcode plugin you might be interested in purchasing our premium <a title="5sec Google Maps" href="http://5sec-gmap.webfactoryltd.com/">5sec Google Maps</a> plugin.

-The plugin was voted on the <a href="http://themesplugins.com/Plugin-detail/google-maps-widget-google-map-free-plugin-for-wordpress/" title="Top 100 WordPressian plugin">Top 100 List</a> by WordPressian.
+The plugin was voted on the <a href="http://themesplugins.com/Plugin-detail/google-maps-widget-google-map-free-plugin-for-wordpress/" title="Top 100 WordPressian plugin">Top 100 List</a> by WordPressian and made it on the <a href="http://tidyrepo.com/google-maps-widget/">Tidy Repo</a> list.

 **Translators (thank you!)**